bluedata-community/diabetes_prediction_demo/README.md

 ### BlueData

-- Provisioning a Centos 7 cluster
+- Provision a Centos 7 cluster
 - ssh into the centos cluster as an admin user and run:

 ```